 The Role of the Land

 The land (the solid Earth herself) is the foundation upon which the whole entire system rests, it is the reservoir of raw materials for the rest of the system.
 It also records its own past in the geologic record, so becomes an archive of ancient conditions.
+If you follow all the links it builds into a sound basic knowledge of the diversity of the Land Beneath Our Feet.

 The formation of the Earth Herself is so extremely complex that another complete web-site would be needed just to cover just this alone.
 To try to simplify this (impossible), links to further information are included for those that wish to go deeper.
 The rocks that form the Earth’s surface are one of three main types